-(1) We have historically incurred sales tax expense in jurisdictions where we expected to remit sales tax payments but were not yet collecting from customers.
+- (1) We have historically incurred sales tax expense in jurisdictions where we expected to remit sales tax payments but were not yet collecting from customers.
 During the second half of 2021, we began collecting sales tax from customers in all required states.
-The sales tax liability presented herein represents the exposure for sales tax prior to the date we began collecting sales tax from customers reduced by abatements received.

-- (2) Transaction costs consist of legal; accounting; tax and other professional fees; as well as personnel-related costs, which consist of severance and retention bonuses; and integration costs.
-Transaction costs recognized in 2021 were related to the Merger Transaction (as defined below), to the extent they were not eligible for capitalization, and the acquisition of Betcha Sports, Inc. ("Betcha").
+The sales tax liability presented herein represents the exposure for sales tax prior to the date we began collecting sales tax from customers reduced by abatements received. - (2) Transaction costs consist of legal; accounting; tax and other professional fees; as well as personnel-related costs, which consist of severance and retention bonuses; and integration costs.
+Transaction costs recognized in 2021 were related to the Business Combination, to the extent they were not eligible for capitalization, and the acquisition of Betcha.
 Transaction costs recognized in 2020 were related to the acquisition of Fanxchange Ltd. in 2019.
 In 2019, we completed the acquisition of Fanxchange Ltd. and attempted to pursue an acquisition that was ultimately abandoned.
-These acquisition-related costs are not representative of normal, recurring, cash operating expenses. - (3) We incur equity-based compensation expenses for profits interests issued prior to the Merger Transaction and equity granted according to the 2021 Incentive Award Plan ("2021 Plan"), which we do not consider to be indicative of our core operating performance.
+These acquisition-related costs are not representative of normal, recurring, cash operating expenses. - (3) We incur equity-based compensation expenses for profit interests issued prior to the Business Combination and equity granted according to the 2021 Plan, which we do not consider to be indicative of our core operating performance.
 The 2021 Plan was approved and adopted in order to facilitate the grant of equity incentive awards to our employees and directors.
 The 2021 Plan became effective on October 18, 2021. - (4) In 2019, we incurred costs associated with the transition to our current senior management team, including our Chief Executive Officer.
-These costs include recruiting costs and costs to compensate our Chief Executive Officer for benefits forfeited at his previous employer. - (5) Losses incurred resulted from the retirement of the May 2020 First Lien Loan and fees paid related to the early payment of a portion of the principal of the June 2017 First Lien Loan in October 2021, the retirement of the revolving credit facility in May 2020, and the repayment of the \$40.0 million second lien term loan in 2019. - (6) These expenses relate to external legal costs and settlement costs, which were unrelated to our core business operations. - (7) We restructured our employee incentive compensation plan during 2019. - (8) During August 2019, we initiated the Vivid Seats Rewards customer loyalty program.
+These costs include recruiting costs and costs to compensate our Chief Executive Officer for benefits forfeited at his previous employer. - (5) Losses incurred resulted from the retirement of the May 2020 First Lien Loan (as defined below) and fees paid related to the early payment of a portion of the principal of the June 2017 First Lien Loan (as defined below) in October 2021, the retirement of the revolving credit facility in May 2020, and the repayment of the \$40.0 million second lien term loan in 2019. - (6) These expenses relate to external legal costs and settlement costs, which were unrelated to our core business operations. - (7) We restructured our employee incentive compensation plan during 2019. - (8) During August 2019, we initiated the Vivid Seats Rewards customer loyalty program.
 We incurred \$3.2 million of initial stand-up costs related to the commencement of the program.
 These stand-up costs consist primarily of customer incentives and marketing costs, which are not expected to reoccur. - (9) We incurred impairment charges triggered by the effects of the COVID-19 pandemic during the year ended December 31, 2020.
-The impairment charges resulted in a reduction in the carrying values of our goodwill, indefinite-lived trademark, definite-lived intangible assets, and other long-lived assets. - (10) We incur losses on asset disposals, which are not considered indicative of our core operating performance. - (11) These charges relate to severance costs resulting from significant reductions in employee headcount due to the effects of the COVID-19 pandemic during the years ended December 31, 2021 and 2020. - (12) These expenses relate to the modification of the terms of the Class A Public Warrants in connection with the Merger Transaction and revaluation of Hoya Intermediate Warrants (defined below) following the Merger Transaction.
+The impairment charges resulted in a reduction in the carrying values of our goodwill, indefinite-lived trademark, definite-lived intangible assets, and other long-lived assets.
+See our audited financial statements included elsewhere in this prospectus for additional information. - (10) We incurred losses on asset disposals, which are not considered indicative of our core operating performance. - (11) These charges relate to severance costs resulting from significant reductions in employee headcount due to the effects of the COVID-19 pandemic during the years ended December 31, 2021 and 2020. - (12) These expenses relate to the modification of the terms of the Vivid Seats Public IPO Warrants in connection with the Business Combination and revaluation of Hoya Intermediate Warrants following the Business Combination.